cristidraghici/tvmaze-vue/README.md

 - In a real project, we would not commit anything to `master` except the initial boilerplate code.
 However, we will fix errors and make minimal changes, as we want to keep the number of branches to a minimum.
 For the same reason, we will only create only one feature branch;
 - We will make imperative commits and try to be as concise as possible.
 Ideally, each commit in the feature branch will provide a solution to a clear requirement.

+## Notes on the API itself

+- This was not the most developer friendly API I have worked with.
+For example, it would have been nice to receive the same number of items on each request.
+Or it would have been nice to have some metadata which would minimally say if there are more items to be retrieved;
+- The API does not seem to have querying based on Genre, so we will have to work something out to deliver that.

 ## Tasks

 ### master - Project setup